 The economic shock resulting from the arrival of COVID-19 caused a fall in employment of 4.7 percent in the province.
 Youth suffered the greatest change in employment at -12.7 percent, followed by older workers at -4.8 percent.
 Core age workers also experienced a decrease in employment, however relative to the other age groups, they have not suffered as much, employment fell by 2.7 percent.

 Although female employment is very similar that of male employment, there is no obvious relationship between genders with respect to the rise and fall in employment growth.
-Female employment increased by 1,100 jobs (3.0%) in 2019 compared to 2018.
-Male employment increased by 200 (1.5%) jobs during the same period.
+Female employment fell by 12,200 jobs (-5.3%) in 2020 compared to 2019.
+Male employment fell by 9,200 (-4%) jobs during the same period.

-There continues to be differences in the types of industries in which males and females are employed.
-In 2019, 94% of females and 69% of males were employed in the service-producing sector as opposed to the goods-producing sector.
 There are also gender differences in the participation of males and females in part-time and full-time work.
-In 2019, a higher percentage of males (88 percent) were employed full-time compared to 75 percent of females.
+In 2020, a higher percentage of males (87%) were employed full-time compared to females (77%).

 Part-time employment can either be voluntary or in-voluntary.
 Someone may be voluntarily employed part-time because they are in school, or have other reasons or personal preferences.
 Involuntary part-time is a result of being employed part-time due to business conditions or not being able to find work which offers full-time hours.
-A higher percentage of part-time job losses in 2018 (53%) were for voluntary part-time positions as opposed to in-voluntary part-time.
-Overall, voluntary part-time was 13.3% and in-voluntary part-time was 4.4% of all jobs in the province in 2018.
+The number of involuntary part-time workers increased in 2020 by a 1,400.
+Voluntary part-time employment fell from 14 percent in 2019 to 13 percent in 2020 likely reflecting the reduced labour demand during the COVID-19 recession.